 ASPLI is an intensive professional development program designed for mid-level managers, production foremen, plant supervisors, quality assurance leaders, and small processors who want to advance their careers in seafood processing.
-The program consists of hands-on technical training, an in-house project on plant operations, leadership training, and an optional trip to Seafood Expo North America in Boston.
+The program consists of hands-on technical training, an in-house project on plant operations, and leadership training.

-Anchorage: March 5–9, 2018.
+- Session 2 Anchorage: Spring, 2023.
 Leadership training, human resource development, business management, and marketing.

 Apply for ASPLI

 - be able to commit to the schedule of events

 - be employed in Alaska, although the processor you work for is not required to be based in Alaska.